jamiewilbraham/azure-docs/articles/cognitive-services/Translator/tutorial-wpf-translation-csharp.md

 > * Use the Bing Spell Check API to validate your input and improve translation accuracy
 > * Run your WPF app

-### Cognitive Services used in this tutorial
+### Cognitive Research Technologies used in this tutorial

-This list includes the Cognitive Services used in this tutorial.
+This list includes the Cognitive Research Technologies used in this tutorial.
 Follow the link to browse the API reference for each feature.

 | Service | Feature | Description |
 |---------|---------|-------------|